 Emergencies rarely give advance notice, so it is good to know that tech support is just a phone call or ticket request away regardless of the time.
 Find a colocation provider that offers 24x7x365 support for emergencies or issues that occur when your staff is not on site.

 This around the clock support can help prevent minor issues from escalating into larger ones down the road.
 The experience of the colocation provider’s support team can also influence the level of service you receive.
-Look for those what have skilled staff on site rather than ones that outsource capabilities to vendors.
+Look for those who have skilled staff on-site rather than ones that outsource capabilities to vendors.